-A vNSF has higher risk of failure, migrating, and state changes as their hosting VMs being created, moved, or decommissioned.
+A vNSF has higher risk of failure, migrating, and state changes as their hosting VMs are being created, moved, or decommissioned.

+3.1.4.
+More Demand to Control NSFs Dynamically

+In the advent of Software-Defined Networking (see [I-D.jeong-i2nsf-sdn-security-services]), more clients, applications or application controllers need to dynamically update their security policies that are enforced by NSFs.
+The Security Service Providers have to dynamically update their decision-making process (e.g., in terms of NSF resource allocation and invocation) upon receiving requests from their clients.

 3.1.5.
-More Demand to Control NSFs Dynamically
+Demand for Multi-Tenancy to Control and Monitor NSFs

-In the advent of SDN (see [I-D.jeong-i2nsf-sdn-security-services]), more clients, applications or application controllers need to dynamically update their communication policies that are enforced by NSFs.
-The Security Service Providers have to dynamically update control requests to NSFs upon receiving the requests from their clients
+Service providers may need several operational units to control and monitor the NSFs, especially when NSFs become distributed and virtualized.

 3.1.6.
-Demand for multi-tenancy to control and monitor NSFs

-Service providers may require having several operational units to control and monitor the NSFs, especially when NSFs become distributed and virtualized.

-3.1.7.
 Lack of Characterization of NSFs and Capability Exchange